jaksimps/Papers/README.md

 Each paper is housed in its own folder, which typically contains:

 - The paper in PDF format.
-- Supporting resources (e.g., datasets, code, etc.).
 - Any relevant slides or presentations created during research.

 To navigate, simply explore the subdirectories or use the provided links to read or download individual papers.

-## Contributing

-While this repository is primarily for showcasing my work, I welcome any suggestions, feedback, or contributions.
-If you’d like to contribute or propose any changes, please feel free to open an issue or pull request.

-## License

-This repository is licensed under the [MIT License](./LICENSE), meaning you can freely share and adapt the content, as long as you provide appropriate attribution.